heitor-sg5/bioinformatics-algorithms/README.md

 # Bioinformatics Algorithms

 ## Overview
-This repository contains implementations of core algorithms from Bioinformatics Algorithms: An Active Learning Approach by Phillip Compeau & Pavel Pevzner.
+This repository contains implementations of core algorithms from Bioinformatics Algorithms: An Active Learning Approach by Phillip Compeau & Pavel Pevzner, as well as some of my own bioinformatics projects.
 It provides Python scripts for a broad range of bioinformatics topics, serving as a reference for key computational techniques and algorithmic concepts.

 ---